Sexual Assault on Campus: Are Universities and the Gov. Helping?

 “Our research finds that student survivors rarely choose to make formal complaints and that most opt for informal measures, such as counseling, academic accommodations, safety planning and changes in residence.”

 “Our research finds that student survivors rarely choose to make formal complaints and that most opt for informal measures, such as counseling, academic accommodations, safety planning and changes in residence.
 More significantly, we found that they rarely felt safe or validated enough to come forward following an assault.
-Given this, the emphasis on reforming university reporting and investigative procedures will not likely address the concerns and needs of most student survivors,” says Dr. Singh, one of the five doctors that worked on the research, via email with SLN.
+Given this, reforming university reporting and investigative procedures will not likely address the needs of most survivors,” says Dr. Singh, one of the five doctors that worked on the research, via email with SLN.

-When asked about the specific errors found in the new bill, Dr. Singh explained: “The most significant issue is its potential relevance to student survivors given that we still have a long way to go in tackling the broader systemic forces that coalesce in creating the problem in the first place.”
+When asked about the specific errors found in the new bill, Dr. Singh explained: “The most significant issue is its potential relevance to student survivors.
+We still have a long way to go in tackling the broader systemic forces that create the problem.”

 In other words, it is a temporary fix.